-Finally decided within the European Court Of Justice (COJ), this protracted and game-changing case determines well the principle of unreasonableness, whether individually or in this instance, as exercised through the actions (or inactions) of the National Health System of Great Britain (NHS).
+Finally decided within the European Court Of Justice (COJ), this protracted and game-changing case determines well the principle of unreasonableness, whether individually or in this instance, as exercised through the actions (or inactions) of the National Health System (NHS) of Great Britain.

 “Community action in the field of public health shall fully respect the responsibilities of the member states for the organisation and delivery of health services and medical care.”

-And furthermore, that any excuse offered with regard to waiting times and the limitations of such healthcare provision, failed to satisfy the individual rights offered under art.49 of the EC.
+And furthermore, any excuse offered with regard to waiting times and the limitations of such healthcare provision failed to satisfy the individual rights offered under art.49 of the EC, while also holding that:

 “[T]he special nature of certain services does not remove them from the ambit of the fundamental principle of free movement.”